turingschool/curriculum/source/academy/workshops/ideabox/tdd.markdown

     test/ideabox/idea_test.rb:8:in `test_basic_idea'
 {% endterminal %}

+Or, with RSpec:

+{% terminal %}
+ideabox/spec/ideabox/idea_spec.rb:3:in `<top (required)>': uninitialized constant Idea (NameError)
+{% endterminal %}

+Both error messages essentially say the same thing: A constant `Idea` is being referenced, and the test doesn't know about it.

-We need to initialize a constant called `Idea`.
-Let's do this by creating a class named `Idea` in the `lib/ideabox/idea.rb` file.
+We need to create a class named `Idea` in the `lib/ideabox/idea.rb` file.

 ```ruby
 class Idea